rcpch/digital-growth-charts-server/docs/developer/writing-documentation.md

 Install the dependencies.

+!!! info "MkDocs **Insiders** Edition"

     This project uses Material for MkDocs **Insiders** Edition.
-To install this you will need a GitHub token which is available (for RCPCH team only) from Marcus Baw (pacharanero).
+To install this, you will need a GitHub token which is available (for RCPCH team only) from Marcus Baw (pacharanero).
 If you have the token, you can manually run this command to install Insiders:

 ```console
 pip install git+https://<INSERT_GH_TOKEN_HERE>@github.com/squidfunk/mkdocs-material-insiders.git